What You’ll Learn 🎯

 Proximity probe

-For example, an inductive proximity sensor creates an electromagnetic field around its measuring end.
-According to the well-known magneto-resistive effect, the resistance of certain objects (particularly ferrous ones) will change when they are exposed to magnetic fields.
-Most proximity sensors take advantage of this effect by creating a small magnetic field and then detecting when it is interrupted or changed significantly due to the presence of such material.
+For example, an inductive proximity sensor generates an electromagnetic field around its sensing end.
+According to the well-known magneto-resistive effect, the resistance of certain materials—particularly ferrous ones—changes when exposed to magnetic fields.
+Most proximity sensors take advantage of this effect by generating a small magnetic field and detecting when it is significantly altered or interrupted by the presence of such materials.

-So when we place such a sensor near a rotating shaft and then affix a ferrous feature onto the shaft that will pass close to the sensor with each revolution, we have a very reliable and accurate speed sensor.
-The sensor detects the field interruption and outputs a pulse or voltage signal that any DAQ system can display and record.
+When a sensor is placed near a rotating shaft and a ferrous feature is affixed to the shaft—positioned to pass close to the sensor with each revolution—it becomes a highly reliable and accurate speed sensor.
+The sensor detects interruptions in the magnetic field and outputs a pulse or voltage signal that any DAQ system can display and record.

-There are also capacitive proximity sensors that can detect non-metallic objects, using the principle of capacitive coupling.
-Instead of an electromagnetic field, they generate an electrostatic field.
-As an object enters this field it changes the capacitance in the sensor’s oscillator circuit.
-This is detected by the sensor which then creates an output.
-In the case of both magnetic and capacitive proximity sensors, their sensitivity to the target object can be adjusted.
+Capacitive proximity sensors can also detect non-metallic objects using the principle of capacitive coupling.
+Instead of generating an electromagnetic field, they produce an electrostatic field.
+When an object enters this field, it alters the capacitance in the sensor’s oscillator circuit.
+The sensor detects this change and generates an output signal.
+For both magnetic and capacitive proximity sensors, the sensitivity to the target object can be adjusted.

 Proximity sensor pros: